 Traditionally (or since the 1960’s) organisational strategy is seen as very deliberate and annual.
 Instead they recognise that strategy can be emergent, and parts of their strategy might be both deliberate, while other parts are more emergent.
 Emergent strategy requires a different way of thinking about how you manage the strategy process.
 It is more contingent.
 It is deliberately a process of learning about and from the strategy.
 Here are some articles on emergent strategy and strategy as a learning process.

-Is our only sustainable competitive advantage, being able to learn faster than our competitors?
+Is, being able to learn faster than our competitors, our only sustainable source of competitive advantage?
 It is about organisational Learning as a strategy.
-If you are going to learn from your strategy, make sure it is Rigorous, intellectually honest learning about your strategy.
+If you are going to understand how to learn from your strategy, make sure it is Rigorous, intellectually honest learning about your strategy.
 And just in case you were wondering, Emergent strategy is not lazy strategy

-Overall we are convinced, that Strategy has become a continuous learning process.
+Overall it is clear that Strategy has become a continuous learning process.
 Central to our approach is the Strategic learning model.
 Adopting this models enables you to to learn to Manage strategy as a learning process.

 People often link learning and agility.
 They are, or course related, but as the strategic learning model shows, you can’t jump straight to organisational agility: Organisational agility requires two preceding capabilities.